stay·manual

 The check-out time goes in bold on its own line.
 The chore list is three bullets, maximum.
 More than three and you’re asking the guest to remember a list, not follow one.

 Wet towels left on the bed.
 Dishes left out overnight on a warm day.
 Bins not put on the kerb on collection day.
-Pick the one chore that, if a guest skips it, will cost your cleaner an extra fifteen minutes — and put that one in bold as the first bullet.
+Pick the one chore that, if a guest skips it, will cost your cleaner an extra fifteen minutes, so put that one in bold as the first bullet.
 Skip the rest if you have to.
 That single item is the one that earns its place in their attention.

 The exact wording